oracle-livelabs/security/data-safe/mask-sensitive-data/mask-sensitive-data.md

     - Data such as `EMPLOYEE_ID`, `FIRST_NAME`, `LAST_NAME`, `EMAIL`, and `PHONE_NUMBER` are considered sensitive data and should be masked if shared for non-production use.

-8. Repeat steps 3 to 7 for the `LOCATIONS` table.
+8. Clear the worksheet and the **Script Output** tab, and repeat steps 3 to 7 for the `LOCATIONS` table.

 9. Keep this browser tab open because you return to it later.
-Return to the browser tab for Oracle Data Safe.

 ## Task 3: Create a masking policy for your target database

 Data Masking can generate a masking policy for your target database based on your sensitive data model.
 It automatically tries to select a default masking format for each sensitive column.
 You can edit these default selections and select different ones as needed.
 Occasionally you might be prompted to fix issues (if they exist) in your masking formats.

-1. Navigate to the **Data masking** landing page.
+1. Return to the browser tab for Oracle Data Safe and navigate to the **Data masking** landing page.

 2. Under **Data masking**, select **Masking policies**.